lucpod/ticketless/lessons/03-apis-lambda/README.md

 }
 ```

+> 💡 **TIP**: When using this approach, your lambda executions are never marked as failed (in the web AWS Lambda dashboard) so, if you want reports regarding specific HTTP errors happening in your code (generally 5xx errors), you will have to extract those information from the logs.

+## Verify

+This lesson was just a playground to get confident with AWS Lambda and API Gateway.
+We didn't add any new piece to our project.
-In this lesson we learned the basics of AWS Lambda and API Gateway, in the next lesson we will use the concept learned here to start to implement the APIs that will power our application.
+In the next lesson we will use the concept learned here to start to implement the APIs that will power our application.

 ---